All Episodes

 Thank you.

-I'd like to talk about that scientific thing very quickly.
+I'd like to talk about that scientific theme very quickly.

-Um these studies, all of these studies that try to, you know, say that it's just genetics, they they really American people, especially the people on the right, need to get a hold of this.
+These studies, all of these studies that try to, you know, s say that it's just genetics, they, they really, American people, especially the people on the right, need to get a hold of this, of this philosophical notion that really negates free will because these studies assume a materialist view of the soul, which you have, you know, destroyed in the past.

-This philosophical notion that really negates free will, because these studies assume a a materialist view of the soul, which you have, you know, destroyed in the past, but people need to I a great book people need to read is called Body and Soul by JP Moreland and Scott Ray.
+But people need to, a great book people need to read is called Body and Soul by J.P.
+Moreland and Scott Ray.

-It goes over the philosophical notion of of what it is to have a body and a soul and and why the left is really, you know, just basically scrolling us over.
+It goes over the philosophical notion of what it is to have a body and a soul and why the left is really, you know, just basically throwing us over.

 But the main upshot of what you're talking about, I don't mean to be rude and cutting you off, but I do have a time constraint problem here, and I want to make the real point.